dantaki/SV2/doc/README.md

 ## Tutorial

-**Please allow some time to get the proper tutorial files ready for distribution**

 ### Overview
 Run SV<sup>2</sup> to genotype SV called on chromosome 21 in two samples from the [1000Genomes Project](http://www.internationalgenome.org/).